Toni Jo Henry: Books and film

 On September 10, 2016, Toni Jo's story was profiled in the third episode for the tenth season of Deadly Women, titled "Bad to the Bone".

 In 2016, another biography about Henry, Stone Justice by Lyn Morgan and Debi King McMartin, was published.

+In the Oct.
+24, 1953 issue of The New Yorker, a mini-review of "Crimes of Passion" by Edward R. Radin notes that "[a]mong the eleven culprits considered" in the book is "Toni Jo Henry, who was by way of being a one-woman crime wave."